xlladdins/xll/docs/Excel4MacrosH-P.md

     > are considered data.
 The output table will include default row or
     > column headings.

->
+> &nbsp;

-Alpha    is the confidence level for the test.
+Alpha&nbsp;&nbsp;&nbsp;&nbsp;is the confidence level for the test.
 If omitted, alpha is 0.05.

 **Related Functions**

-PTTESTM   Performs a paired two-sample Student's t-Test for means
+PTTESTM&nbsp;&nbsp;&nbsp;Performs a paired two-sample Student's t-Test for means

-TTESTM   Performs a two-sample Student's t-Test for means, assuming equal variances
+TTESTM&nbsp;&nbsp;&nbsp;Performs a two-sample Student's t-Test for means, assuming equal variances

 Return to [top](#H)